 Glucose Monitoring Devices

-being controlled and how well the plan of care (diet, exercise, and medicine) is working.
+They also tell you how well your plan of diet, exercise, and medicine is working.

 How can blood sugar levels be checked?

 Checking blood sugar levels regularly is very important in good diabetes management.

 Most methods of blood sugar monitoring need a blood sample.
 Blood sugar monitoring

 can be done at home with a variety of devices.
 They take the blood sample by pricking

 your skin with a small tool.
 A small device called a glucose meter or glucometer measures